leeoniya/uPlot/README.md

 };
 ```

-- `side` is the where to place the axis (0: bottom, 1: left, 2: top, 3: right).
+- `side` is the where to place the axis (0: top, 1: right, 2: bottom, 3: left).

 #### Axes for Alternate Units